Updated 23 February 2022

-Following the latest developments in the phased lifting of lockdown restrictions, we are pleased to see some further easing of restrictions on visiting into and out of our care settings.
-As always, these visits will be subject to robust protocols and will only be possible in line with the Government’s guidance (see guidance for England, Scotland and Wales) and therefore our plans remain subject to further change, unfortunately sometimes at short notice.
+As always, visits will be subject to robust protocols and will only be possible in line with the Government’s guidance (see guidance for England, Scotland and Wales); therefore plans remain subject to further change, unfortunately sometimes at short notice.

 We continue to work closely with our homes and services to minimise the risks and ensure the people we support can receive visitors safely.